 - a.
-Collective bargaining agreements During 2023, approximately 42% (42% on 2022) of the employees in the Company's Mexican operations are covered by collective bargaining agreements.
+Collective bargaining agreements During 2024, approximately 42% (42% on 2023) of the employees in the Company's Mexican operations are covered by collective bargaining agreements.
 The Mexican collective contracts expire in periods greater than one year. - b.
 Seniority premium benefits In accordance with Mexican Labor Law, the Company provides seniority premium benefits to its employees under certain circumstances.
 Such benefits consist of a one-time payment equivalent to 12 days wages for each year of service (at the employee's most recent salary, but not to exceed twice the legal minimum wage), payable to all employees with 15 or more years of service, as well as to certain employees terminated involuntarily prior to the vesting of their seniority premium benefit.
 These obligations are calculated by independent actuaries using the projected unit credit method. - c.
 Severance benefits Further, in accordance with the Mexican labor laws, the Company also provides statutorily mandated severance benefits to its employees terminated under certain circumstances.
 Such benefits consist of a one-time payment of three months' wages plus 20 days' wages for each year of service, payable upon involuntary termination without just cause.
-Severance benefits payments are recorded directly in the consolidated statement of comprehensive income (loss) at the time they are paid, unless they are related to restructuring expenses, which are recorded when there is a present obligation from past events.

-- d.
-Employee profit sharing (EPS) The Mexican Constitution and the Labor Law grant employees the right to receive a 10% share of the employers' profits.
+Severance benefits payments are recorded directly in the consolidated statement of comprehensive income (loss) at the time they are paid, unless they are related to restructuring expenses, which are recorded when there is a present obligation from past events. - d.
+Employee profit sharing (EPS) The Mexican Constitution and the Labor Law grant employees the right to receive a 10% share of the employees' profits.
 Employees Profit Sharing is computed in similar terms to the taxable profit for income tax, excluding mainly the employee's profit sharing paid this year and the amortization of tax losses and decreasing the non-deductible part of the social security for purposes of income tax.
-For the years 2023 and 2022, EPS amounted to \$ 680 and \$ 7,200, respectively.
+For the years 2024 and 2023, EPS amounted to \$2,713 and \$680, respectively.
 EPS is recorded in the results of operations for the year in which it is incurred. - e.
 Governmental defined contribution plans Under Mexican legislation, the Company must make payments equivalent to 2% of its workers' daily integrated salary (ceiling) to a defined contribution plan that is part of the retirement savings system.
-The expense in 2023, 2022 and 2021 was \$27,919, and \$24,118 and \$17,110, respectively.
+The expense in 2024, 2023 and 2022 was \$ 29,051 and \$ 27,919 and \$24,118, respectively.

-Employee benefits liability as of December 31, 2023, 2022 and 2021 are comprised as follows:
+Employee benefits liability as of December 31, 2024, 2023 and 2022 are comprised as follows: